Our Favorite Extension Activities for Early Finishers

 When students finish activities early, they usually have a good understanding of the material.
 If you have other students who are struggling with the concept, you can pair them up with your early finishers.

 Having a variety of extension activities keeps students from getting bored.
-Giving them a choice about the activities they can complete allows them to express their creativity and show what they know in a different way.
+Giving them a choice about the activities they complete allows them to express their creativity and show what they know in a new way.

 When your extension activities are meaningful and engaging, your early finishers will be excited to work on them when their assignments are finished.
 They will get started independently, and you’ll never have to hear the question, “What should I do now?” again.